 Fig. 6.
 An example of pressure drop by heating.
 Although ultrahigh-pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.

 Fig. 7.
 An example of ultrahigh-pressure generation at a high temperature of 2000 K. The generated pressure was estimated by Al2O3 content in bridgmanite coexisting with corundum.
 The starting material was pre-converted to a sintered aggregate of aluminous akimotoite.
 A LaCrO3 thermal insulator surrounded the Re heater.
 The highest pressure at 2000 K was even higher than that at 300 K at a press load of 15 MN.

-Thus, we can generate pressures to 48 GPa at a temperature of 2000 K using a multi-anvil press with carbide anvils.
+Thus, we can generate pressures to ca. 50 GPa at a temperature of 2000 K using a multi-anvil press with carbide anvils.
+Our latest results confirmed the generation of 52 GPa at 2000 K [Ishii et al., 2022].
 Because experimental costs are very high due to the easy breakage of anvils, however, generation of 48 GPa at 2000 K is impractical.
-Even generation of 40 GPa requires high costs, and pressures to 35 GPa may be the limit for routine works.
+On the other hand, even the generation of 40 GPa requires high costs, and pressures to 35 GPa may be the limit for routine works.
 Therefore we are making efforts to decrease anvil costs in this kind of experiment.